 Ultraviolet Air Purifiers

-Germicidal UV air purifiers work best as part of a multi-stage filtration system, and should include a HEPA filter.
-UV-only air purifiers are best suited for spaces that use large air filtration systems.
+Germicidal UVC air purifiers work best as part of a multi-stage filtration system, and should include a HEPA filter.
+UVC-only air purifiers are best suited for spaces that use large air filtration systems.

 HEPA Air Purifiers